Dr. Panos Bouzianis, CPsychol

 The Recovery vs Discovery Metaphor

 It is the client, or patient, or analysand that makes the choice to voice which process he wants, or maybe needs, in their therapy.
-Although therapists may favour one process over the other in their main modality, the therapeutic relationship will be the medium through which both parties will arrive at their focus.

 – Inspired by P. Verhaeghe and A. Kullman